What is SPAM?

-- Do not use false or misleading information in the header information.
-That is, when using “from,” two “and” answer-to “, they should always reflect the correct sender.
+- Do not use false or misleading information in the header information – that is, when you use ‘’from’’, ‘’to’’ and ‘’reply to’’ that must always show the correct sender.

 - Do not use misleading text in the subject field.
-The subject must clearly represent the contents of the mail and without false information.
+The subject must clearly show the content of the email and it must be without false information.

-- Tell the recipient of the newsletter where you are physically located.
-For instance, the address of the company.
-This also helps to ensure the security of the recipient of the newsletter.
+- Tell the recipient of the newsletter where you are located – for example, the address of the company.
+This is done in order to ensure the security of the recipient of the newsletter.

-- If you wish to unsubscribe from the newsletter, it should be done immediately and no later than 10 days.
-When unsubscribed, you must not sell his or her email address, or provide further information.
+- Should you wish to unsubscribe from the newsletter that must be done immediately and no later than 10 days.
+You can not charge for this.
+Once a person is unsubscribed, you must not sell his or her email address or forward the information.

-- Keep an eye on what others are doing on your behalf.
-That is, if you have an external company to handle your mailings, you are still legally responsible.
+- Keep an eye on what others are doing on your behalf – that is, if you have an external company that is in charge of handling your email sendings, you are still legally responsible.

 SPAM filtersThe SPAM filters are responsible for sorting out the emails, that they do not consider relevant enough for the recipient.
 They look at a wide variety of factors and give a total score that determines whether your email is sent to the inbox or outside of it and directly into the spam folder.
 The different spam filters work differently and have different ways to calculate whether your email can be classified as SPAM.
 That is, your email may come through one SPAM filter, while another SPAM filter will remove your email.